 9. “Aggregator” – Plagiarism

-In this type of plagiarism, the written document includes all the proper citation but it does not contain original work then it is called aggregator plagiarism.
+In this type of plagiarism, the written document includes all the proper citations but it does not contain original work then it is called aggregator plagiarism.

 10. “Re-Tweet” – Plagiarism

-If all the written document seems perfect with properly cited mark but still the document resembles somewhere the original text’s structure or wordings then it is called Re-Tweet plagiarism.
+If all the written document seems perfect with properly cited marks but still the document resembles somewhere the original text’s structure or wordings then it is called Re-Tweet plagiarism.

 Tips to Avoid Plagiarism

-- Give proper citation to all the sources(Books, Journal, Website, Video, and so on).
+• Give proper citations to all the sources(Books, journals, Websites, videos, and so on).

-- Common phrases and definition need to be quoted and cited without any modification.
+• Common phrases and definitions need to be quoted and cited without any modification.

-- Make a practice to include the “references” section whenever write an academic document.
+• Make a practice to include the “references” section whenever writing an academic document.

-Hope, this will help academic writers to know about the 10 common types of plagiarisms and its severity.
+I hope, this will help academic writers to know about the 10 common types of plagiarism and their severity.

 Video: 10 Types of Plagiarism